 Always remember that like any other casino game, craps is played for fun and entertainment, and is not a proven way to earn money.
 So set limits, play responsibly and seek help if you feel things are getting out of control.
 By playing safely and keeping it fun, you can keep playing craps online and who knows – you might even become a master of the game!

-Is it legal to play Online Craps in the UK?
+Is it legal to play Online Craps in New Zealand?

 - Of course it is!
-All the online craps casino sites we feature on CasinoSource are fully licenced and regulated by the UKGC.
+All the online craps casino sites we feature on CasinoSource are fully licensed and regulated by the MGA.
 Therefore playing craps, or any other game for that matter, on these sites is 100% legal and safe for your to play at.

-Are all Craps casino sites in the UK safe and secure?
+Are all Craps casino sites in New Zealand safe and secure?

-- All the craps casino sites we recommend are licensed, regulated by the UK government and are fully encrypted, safe and secure.
+- All the craps casino sites we recommend are licensed, regulated by the New Zealand government and are fully encrypted, safe and secure.
 Still if looking elsewhere, beware of unlicensed casinos and always check the site’s credentials and current standings with local authorities.

 Are Craps games available on mobile?

 - Sure they are!
-Based on HTML5, all the new online craps games are fully compatible with mobile devices and some online casinos in the UK also offer craps on their mobile casino apps.
+Based on HTML5, all the new online craps games are fully compatible with mobile devices and some online casinos in New Zealand also offer craps on their mobile casino apps.
 Playing on mobile is great because you can play on-to-go wherever you are, providing you have an internet connection!

-Are there Live Dealer Craps games available in the UK?
+Are there Live Dealer Craps games available in New Zealand?

-- Unfortunately, live dealer craps games are not as common in the UK.
-However from recent conversations we had with some of the UK’s top casinos and software providers, we learned that there are plans to introduce many live dealer craps games in the near future – so visit CasinoSource soon for updates!
+- Unfortunately, live dealer craps games are not as common in New Zealand.
+However from recent conversations we had with some of New Zealand’s top casinos and software providers, we learned that there are plans to introduce many live dealer craps games in the near future – so visit CasinoSource soon for updates!